 During the Renaissance period, the British called syphilis the French disease, although the French thought it was the Italians' fault, and the Italians pointed the finger at the French.

-Bigotries are confirmed by blaming others in this way, and that's been done countless times throughout our history, from African Americans and syphilis to the homosexual community and HIV and AIDS.
+And that's been done countless times throughout our history, from African Americans and syphilis to the homosexual community and HIV and AIDS.

-A Milbank quarterly paper from 2002 discusses the, quote, persistent association of immigrants and disease in American society, and it features the headline, The Foreignness of Germs, which Alex likes headlines, so I just wanted to throw that out there.
+A Milbank quarterly paper from 2002 discusses the quote persistent association of immigrants and disease in American society, and it features the headline, The Foreignness of Germs, which Alex likes headlines, so I just wanted to throw that out there.

 They studied the period from the late 1800s to the present day and found, quote, anti-immigrant rhetoric and policy have often been framed by an explicitly medical language, one in which the line between perceived and actual threat is slippery and prone to hysteria and hyperbole.

-They found that throughout our country's wonderful history, quote, policymakers have employed strikingly protean medical labels of exclusion, end quote, in order to use exaggerated medical concerns to exclude the people that they deemed objectionable.
+They found that throughout our country's wonderful history, quote, policymakers have employed strikingly protein medical labels of exclusion, end quote, in order to use exaggerated medical concerns to exclude the people that they deemed objectionable.

 This is the driving force behind this rhetoric and explains why the rhetoric persists, even long after improved health care all but eliminates the need to be concerned about the underlying diseases.